 5.1.1 Letter

-We composed a letter addressed tolandowners whose property contains cold water features that flow in to one of our study streams.
-This letter describes the nature of the project and the value of cold water features to salmon habitat.
+We composed a letter addressed to private landowners whose property contains cold-water features that flow in to one of our study streams.
+This letter describes the nature of the project and the value of cold-water features to salmon habitat.
 Landowners are invited to contact the researchers if they would like more information about their specific property.

 A draft version of the letter to landowners may be accessed below: